vinilsilv/Form-Validation/README.md

 # Form Validation
- Validation for a web form made with JavaScript.
+ Validation for a web form made with TypeScript.

- <br><a href="https://vinilsilv.github.io/Form-Validation/">Live demo</a>
+ <a href="https://vinilsilv.github.io/Form-Validation/">Live demo</a>